Artrajz/vits-simple-api/README.md

     vits_path: D://model3/G_1000.pth
 ```

-- models_path: This is the models folder relative to the data directory, with the default value being "models".
-When auto_load is set to true, all models in the models_path directory will be loaded.
+- `models_dir`This is the models folder relative to the data directory, with the default value being "models".
+When auto_load is set to true, all models in the `models_dir` directory will be loaded.

 #### Other Models

 After downloading the BERT model and emotion model, place them in the `data/bert` and `data/emotional` folders respectively.
 Find the corresponding names and insert them accordingly.

+## One-Click Cloud Deployment

+This project image has been deployed on the Compshare.
+No configuration is required—ready to use out of the box.
+Register for free and enjoy 5 hours of RTX 4090 or 10 hours of RTX 3080 Ti experience.
+[Click to access](https://www.compshare.cn/images/jZtOlBLHJi5K?referral_code=JqaheomBz8wCDWeUkpDSDF&ytag=GPU_yy_gh_vits)

 # GPU accelerated